 Here are some basic guidelines to follow when charting:

-3. Please chart using the original recorded key.
+5. Please chart using the original recorded key.
 The key of the song is not always the same as the chord that it starts on.
+If charting a cover, chart in the key of the cover.

-8. Condense sections that repeat more than twice, to simplify readability.
-Check out the song chart for The Boxer.
+9. Condense sections that repeat more than twice, to simplify readability.
+Check out the song chart for The Boxer, where C2 is multiplied x8.

-9. A slash chord such as /G is a common representation for an inverted chord where the lowest note is not the root note.
-The slash chord is necessary for keyboardists and bass players to capture more detail in that measure.
-Check out the song chart for If by Bread, and listen to how the slash chord walks the melody down the scale.
+10. A slash note such as /G indicates a chord inversion and bass note where the lowest note (G) is not the root note.
+The slash note is necessary for keyboardists and bass players to capture more detail in that measure.
+Check out the song chart for If by Bread, and listen to how the slash note walks the melody down the scale.

-10. Be sure to end the outro as accurately and jam-friendly as possible.
-For example, rather than fade, it is often easier to end a song on a final chord of the previous measure.
+11. An exception to the rule: try to chart the outro accurately but jam-friendly as possible.
+For example, rather than fade for several lines, it is often best to end a song after a few repetitions, and often on the final chord of the previous measure.